-C. ENTRY TO PRIVATE PREMISES
+A. ENTRY TO PRIVATE PREMISES

-- 1) Any Animal Control Officer or Reserve Animal Service Officer shall be authorized to enter upon any private premises with the consent of the Owner/occupant or as otherwise provided for by law, for the purpose of making inspections to determine compliance with this ordinance, impounding animals as authorized by the Town, or examining records pertinent to the origin and care of any animals located at, or emanating from, any permitted premises. - 2) Except in cases of imminent danger to either the public or animal(s), the Animal Control Officer shall make reasonable efforts to obtain the permission of the property owner/occupant.
-If the Animal Control Officer is unable to obtain the permission of the Owner/occupant, the Animal Control Officer may seek a court order or warrant to enter a premise as provided by law for the purpose of making inspections to determine compliance with this Ordinance and impound animals as authorized by the Town. - 3) In cases where entry is mandated by either court order or warrant, the order or warrant must be executed in the company of an authorized law enforcement officer of the Town, County, or State.
+- 1. Any Animal Control Officer shall be authorized to enter upon any private premises with the consent of the owner/occupant or as otherwise provided for by law, for the purpose of making inspections to determine compliance with this ordinance, impounding animals as authorized by this ordinance, or examining records pertinent to the origin and care of any animals located at, or emanating from, any permitted premises. - Except in cases of imminent danger to either the public or animal(s), the Animal Control Officer shall make reasonable efforts to obtain the permission of the property owner/occupant.
+If the Animal Control Officer is unable to obtain the permission of the owner/occupant, the Animal Control Officer may seek a court order or warrant to enter a premises as provided by law for the purpose of making inspections to determine compliance with this Ordinance and impound animals as authorized by the Town. - In cases where entry is mandated by either court order or warrant, the order or warrant must be executed in the company of an authorized law enforcement officer of the Town, County, or State.

-D. SEIZURE OF DANGEROUS AND POTENTIALLY DANGEROUS ANIMALS - PETITION TO COURT
+SEIZURE OF DANGEROUS AND POTENTIALLY DANGEROUS ANIMALS B. PETITION TO COURT

-- 4) Following notice to the Owner, when Animal Control Officer has probable cause to believe that an animal is dangerous or potentially dangerous, and poses an imminent threat to public safety, the Animal Care & Control Department may shall operate under the guidelines set forth in Section 3.6.A.1. apply to a court of competent jurisdiction in the county where the animal is located for a warrant to seize the animal and impound the animal or may impound the animal at the Owner's request or with the Owner's consent. - 2) The Animal Care & Control Department shall impound the animal pending disposition of the case or until the owner has fulfilled the requirements for a certificate of registration pursuant to the provisions of Section 4.2. - 3) After seizure, the owner may: - a) admit that the animal is dangerous or potentially dangerous and comply with the requirements for a certificate of registration pursuant to Section 4.2 of the Licensing and Permit Fees; or - b) The Animal Care & Control Department may, within fourteen days after seizure of the animal, bring a petition to a court of competent jurisdiction seeking a determination of whether the animal is dangerous or potentially dangerous. - i.
-If the court finds, by clear and convincing evidence, that the animal is dangerous and poses an imminent threat to public safety or
+- 1. Following notice to the owner, when an Animal Control Officer has reasonable suspicion to believe that an animal is dangerous or potentially dangerous, and poses an imminent threat to public safety, the Animal Control Department shall operate under the guidelines set forth in Section 3.6.C. - 2.
+The Animal Control Department shall impound the animal pending disposition of the case or until the owner has fulfilled the requirements for a certificate of registration pursuant to the provisions of Section 4.2. - After seizure, the owner may: - a.
+Admit that the animal is dangerous or potentially dangerous and comply with the requirements for a certificate of registration pursuant to Section 4.2 of the Licensing and Permit Fees; or - b.
+The Animal Control Department may, within fourteen days after seizure of the animal, bring a petition to a court of competent jurisdiction seeking a determination of whether the animal is dangerous or potentially dangerous: - If the court finds, by clear and convincing evidence, that the animal is dangerous and poses an imminent threat to public safety or potentially dangerous and poses a threat to public safety, the court shall order the owner to comply with the registration and handling requirements for the animal and obtain a certificate of registration within thirty days or have the animal humanely destroyed.
+A determination that an animal is not dangerous or potentially dangerous shall not prevent an animal control authority from making a subsequent application for seizure based on the animal's subsequent behavior.